themehunk/th-shop-mania/readme.txt

 = Can i use your theme with latest version of WordPress= Yes, this theme is tested with latest version of WordPress, you can use it for your site.

+= Version 1.2.9 =
+* New: Extra product options For WooCommerce style compatibility added.

 = Version 1.2.8 =
 * Background color Changed in JSON.